Esri/jsapi-resources/4.x/typescript/README.md

 # TypeScript

-The [arcgis-js-api.d.ts](arcgis-js-api.d.ts) file provides TypeScript type definitions for ArcGIS Maps SDK for JavaScript when using AMD modules.
+The [arcgis-js-api.d.ts](arcgis-js-api.d.ts) file provides TypeScript type definitions for the ArcGIS Maps SDK for JavaScript's AMD modules.

 The `.d.ts` declaration file only provides type information and can be downloaded from this repo.
 A copy of the file is also currently available at [DefinitelyTyped][1] and may be installed using the command:
 `npm install --save @types/arcgis-js-api`.